 AT LARGE: EVELYN GOLDSTEIN

 Evelyn Goldstein is currently a member of Oraynu Congregation in Toronto, Ontario.
-She is a former principal of the Religious School and Past-President of Congregation Sinai in San Jose, California.
-Prior to retiring, she taught high school level history in San Jose.
+She is the SHJ Chair of the Humanistic Jewish Role Model Committee.
+While living in San Jose, California, she was a former principal of Congregation Sinai’s Religious School and is also a past-President of that congregation.
+Prior to retiring, she taught high school level history in San Jose, CA.

 AT LARGE: SUSAN HERSCHMAN

-Susan Herschman grew up at the Birmingham Temple and was married by Rabbi Wine.
+Susan Herschman grew up at the Congregation for Humanistic Judaism of Metro Detroit, founded as the Birmingham Temple and was married by Rabbi Wine.
 Once she had children, she realized that only a Humanistic congregation would be the right fit and helped to found Kahal Chaverim, Morris County, NJ.

 AT-LARGE: SUSAN RYAN